rohit-lakhanpal/publish-your-saas-offer/README.md

 4. **App Registration 2 - Multi Tenant App Registration**:
     - This registration supports the login of the WebApps created as part of this deployment.
-    - You will need to update the App Reg Redirect URIs post-deployment.
+    - You will need to update the App Reg Redirect URIs post-deployment (see step 3 below)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <a id="step-1-2"></a>